Lucamiras/sleep-apnea/README.md

 | ConvNext | 3 (No apnea, Hypopnea, Obstructive Apnea) | 0.65 |

 ![Confusion Matrix 0.799 F1 Test](images/pretrained_cm.png)
+*This confusion matrix shows that with the holdout set, 84% of samples were correctly classified, whereas 16% were incorrectly classified.*

 ## Background
 The **sleep apnea syndrome** is a chronic condition that affects quality of life and increases the risk